ukri-bench/benchmark-s-omb/README.md

 The OSU micro-benchmark suite (OMB) tests the performance of network communication functions for MPI and other communication interfaces.

-The Offeror should not modify the benchmark code for this benchmark.
+If being used for procurement, the biddershould not modify the benchmark code for this benchmark.

 ## Installation